docker/docs/get-started/02_our_app.md

    The `-d` flag (short for `--detach`) runs the container in the background.
    The `-p` flag (short for `--publish`) creates a port mapping between the host and the container.
-   The `-p` flag take a string value in the format of `HOST:CONTAINER`, where `HOST` is the address on the host, and `CONTAINER` is the port on the container.
+   The `-p` flag takes a string value in the format of `HOST:CONTAINER`, where `HOST` is the address on the host, and `CONTAINER` is the port on the container.
    The command shown here publishes the container's port 3000 to `127.0.0.1:3000` (`localhost:3000`) on the host.
    Without the port mapping, you wouldn't be able to access the application from the host.